 There are many opportunities to consider Third Party liability such as:

 - Contractor: They have the responsibility of making sure that all the work being done on the job site is safe.
 This responsibility encompasses the sub-contractors they hire and anyone they see fit to work on the job.

 - Landowner: Most landowners or site owners carry liability insurance and can be liable for accidents that occur on their land by workers or “invitees.”

 - Engineer: They can be potentially liable if they aren’t checking the work site to make sure the specifications of the plans are being adhered to.

 - Sub-Contractor: Sub-contracting is a major part of most construction projects, but it is also cover for not following safety requirements under OSHA, proper training for unskilled workers and equipment repairs.

 - Manufacturer of tools or equipment: Some equipment may not be properly maintained and when it fails, it could be liable for the injury.

 Retaining a Law Firm to Obtain Needed Compensation

-Our firm handles accident cases arising from faulty scaffolding, defective electrical wiring, and lack of warning signs.
-Our lawyers have helped people injured by falling pipes and heavy equipment accidents.
+Our firm handles accident cases arising from Our lawyers have helped people injured by falling pipes and heavy equipment accidents.
 If you have been injured, you need a construction accident lawyer with the responsiveness, commitment, and resources to build a strong case for you.